kimm9/blockchain/hello_world_voting/hello_world_voting_lab.md

 '4'
 ```

 With this exercise, we can note that every time we vote, vote count increment and gives us back a transaction id: `'0x9c4d185acb811214bdb93c67f8814ac9f1ecd752c2a175b4e69ea6bc7ac76291'`.
-This id is proof that vote or the transaction has occured.
+This id is proof that vote or the transaction has occurred.
 We can refer it back to this at any time in the future.
 It is very important to remember that this transaction is now immutable.
 Not being able to modify this transaction is one of the biggest advantages of blockchains.

 ---

 # Create a simple Webpage to connect it to Blockchain and Vote

 All the major work is now done.
-What is left for us to do is to create a html file with candidate names and call the voting commands(this has been tested in nodejs console) in a js file.
+A task that is left for us to do is to create an HTML file with candidate names and call the voting commands(this has been tested in nodejs console) in a js file.

 ## Html file:

 - Create an HTML file on project directory: `touch index.html`
 - We will be using materialize and google fonts for some style on our simple page.
-Add this to the head section of your html file:
+Add this to the head section of your HTML file:
 ```
   <link href='https://fonts.googleapis.com/css?family=Open+Sans:400,700' rel='stylesheet' type='text/css'>
   <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/materialize/0.100.2/css/materialize.min.css">
 ```

-- We will also need to connect web3js cdn, jquery, and our js file to this simple page.
+- We will also need to connect web3js CDN, jquery, and our js file to this simple page.
 Add this right after the closing body tag:

 ```
   <script src="https://cdn.rawgit.com/ethereum/web3.js/develop/dist/web3.js"></script>